Reza Esfandiarpoor

 headshot_3.jpg

 • Vision-Language Models.
 I introduced Extract and Explore, a novel analysis method that uses reinforcement learning to align an LLM with VLM preferences.
-I then analyze LLM generations and find that non-visual and even spurious information significantly impact VLM concept representations.
+By analyzing the aligned LLM outputs, I discovered that non-visual and even spurious information significantly impact VLM concept representations.
 I introduce Follow-up Differential Descriptions, a new method that adapts LLM-generated concept descriptions to each individual VLM to improve performance.

 • Information Retrieval.
 I introduced SyCL, a new synthetic data generation method that creates fine-grained training data with multi-level relevance labels for training dense retrievers.
 I also created Trove, an open-source toolkit for dense retrieval that simplifies IR experiments without sacrificing flexibility.